Studio: Spring 2018

-REDCAT's Studio series is an ongoing, interdisciplinary program featuring informal new performance works and works-in-progress.
-This edition of Studio is programmed by guest curators Christine Marie and Wilfried Souly and features a glimpse at projects by Los Angeles artists, including:
+REDCAT's Studio series is an interdisciplinary program featuring informal new performance works and works-in-progress.
+This edition of Studio is programmed by guest curators Juan Parada and Stacy Dawson Stearns and features a glimpse at projects by Los Angeles artists, including:

-Funded in part with generous support from the National Endowment for the Arts.
+Funded in part by generous support from the National Endowment for the Arts.

 G - General Audience